 The following discussion and analysis is intended to provide an understanding of the actual compensation earned by each of our named executive officers ("Executive Officers") from the Company.
-It should be noted that neither Mr. Nick Caporella nor Mr. Bracken receive compensation directly from the Company.
-The services of both are provided to the Company through a management company, Corporate Management Advisors, Inc., an entity owned by Mr. Nick Caporella (see "Certain Relationships and Related Party Transactions" section below).
+It should be noted that neither Mr. Nick A. Caporella nor Mr. Bracken receives compensation directly from the Company.
+The services of both are provided to the Company through a management company, Corporate Management Advisors, Inc. ("the Management Company"), an entity owned by Mr. Nick A. Caporella (see "Certain Relationships and Related Party Transactions" section below).